travis-ci/docs-travis-ci-com/user/database-setup.md

       database: ":memory:"
       timeout: 500

-However, if your project is a general library or plugin, you need to handle connecting to the database yourself in tests.
-For example, connecting with ActiveRecord:
+If you're not using a `config/database.yml` file to configure ActiveRecord, you need to connect to the database manually in the tests.
+For example, connecting with ActiveRecord could be done like this:

     ActiveRecord::Base.establish_connection :adapter => 'sqlite3',
                                             :database => ':memory:'